Soil health challenges

 OFVI objective and outcomes

-OFVI’s objective is to increase the use and valorisation of organic fertiliser among existing and future biodigester owners, to improve business cases for investing in biodigesters, and thereby sustain demand for and use of biodigesters in the target markets.
+OFVI aimed to increase the use and valorisation of organic fertiliser among existing and future biodigester owners, to improve business cases for investing in biodigesters, and thereby sustain demand for and use of biodigesters in the target markets.

-The project aims to contribute to:
+The project has contributed to:

 OFVI consortium